carimura/jtrack/README.md

 Very simple Java project that:

 1. Gets file from Oracle cloud object storage
-2a.
-Rotates using ImageMagick (by way of im4java)
+2. Rotates using ImageMagick (by way of im4java)
-2b.
+3. or...
 Does facial recognition using OpenCV and boxes the faces
-3. Puts the file back to object store
+4. Puts the file back to object store

 I think it's neat because `mvn package` will actually build the JAR into a Java 12 Docker image (see Dockerfile) where ImageMagick is patiently waiting.